 Almost anywhere you look in the fitness industry, there is a debate about something.
-These debates range anywhere from the amount or reps performed in each set, to the amount of weight you should use in exercises, to whether barbells or bodyweight exercises are “better”.
-Today, we are going to look at whether weight benches or Swiss balls are better for your workout.
+These debates range anywhere from the number of reps performed in each set to the amount of weight you should use in exercises to whether barbells or bodyweight exercises are “better”.
+Today, we will look at whether weight benches or Swiss balls are better for your workout.

 The Argument for Weight Benches